 If your ex-spouse does not oppose the divorce, then they will not have to attend the hearing.

-If you are confused about whether or not you need to attend your divorce hearing, please contact a specialist divorce lawyer.
+You may be confused about whether or not you need to attend your divorce hearing.
+Speak to a specialist divorce lawyer.

 If you are having difficulty serving the divorce application because you do not know the whereabouts of your ex-spouse, you can apply to the court through your divorce lawyer for an order for substituted service or an order for the dispensation of service.

 Substituted service allows you to serve the divorce application electronically by email or through Facebook.
 It may also allow you to serve the application on your ex-spouses work address or a relative’s address.

 The dispensation of service means that a divorce will be granted without the other party being served with the divorce application meaning that they will not be aware that the divorce hearing is taking place.
 You will need to present extenuating circumstances showing that this is necessary for your situation.

 If you were married overseas and now live in Australia, you can still apply for divorce in Australia.
 You need to include your marriage certificate and if it is not in English you will need to contain a certified English translation of the marriage certificate.